 Fear not, for all isn't lost!
 We are video editors.
 We can make magic out of monstrosities.
 We can use clever cuts to mix and match the best parts of each take into one seamless flow.

 For instance, say the first part of the actor's take is great on take one, but falls apart in the middle.
 Conversely, the first part of take two is a nightmare, but the middle works.
 Simply take the first half of take one, then right before it falls apart, briefly cut to another shot.

 It could be a reaction shot, a cutaway, or whatever you have that fits.

 Bear in mind, this edit still needs to make sense, so don't randomly cut for no reason.
 Instead, find the best instance to insert the filler shot that flows naturally.

-Once you've cut to this shot, cut the clip from take 1 before it gets to the bad part of the performance in the middle.
+Once you've cut to this shot, cut the clip from take one before it gets to the bad part of the performance in the middle.

-After that, insert the clip of take 2 right after the filler shot, which contains the stronger delivered middle portion.
+After that, insert the clip of take two right after the filler shot, which contains the stronger delivered middle portion.
 Viola!
 Now the scene will flow together with the best of both performances.

 One of the most creative aspects of video editing is the ability to create moments through cuts that didn't actually occur while filming.
 This takes a keen eye to spot, but can be extremely rewarding.

 Let's say there's a comedic scene that you're editing.
 Two actors playing police officers have to tell the chief that they caused a huge incident that will cost the department hundreds and thousands of dollars.

 However, the scene plays out pretty drab.
 The actors deliver their lines swiftly, and the chief immediately reacts.
 There isn't any build up or tension.